Sahra Wagenknecht Alliance

-The Sahra Wagenknecht Alliance – Reason and Justice (Bündnis Sahra Wagenknecht – Vernunft und Gerechtigkeit; BSW) is a political party in Germany founded on 8 January 2024.
-It has been described as a left-wing to far-left party with populist and nationalist tendencies.
-The BSW is sceptical of green politics, criticises support for Ukraine in the Russo-Ukrainian War, criticises support for Israel in the war in Gaza and holds Eurosceptic and anti-American views on foreign policy.
-The party is considered "left-conservative" or "left-authoritarian", as it combines economically socialist values with cultural conservatism and social conservatism on social issues.
+The Sahra Wagenknecht Alliance – Reason and Justice (Bündnis Sahra Wagenknecht – Vernunft und Gerechtigkeit; BSW) is a political party in Germany founded on 8 January 2024 around namesake and central figure Sahra Wagenknecht, who was formerly a member of The Left.

+BSW has been described as a left-wing to far-left party with populist and nationalist tendencies, and it is generally considered to be socially conservative.
+The BSW is skeptical of green politics, criticises support for Ukraine in the Russo-Ukrainian War and Israel in the war in Gaza, and holds Eurosceptic and anti-American views on foreign policy.
+The party is considered "left-conservative" or "left-authoritarian", as it combines economically socialist values with cultural and social conservatism.

 The party originated as a split from the party The Left (Die Linke).
 In September 2023, Sahra Wagenknecht, Amira Mohamed Ali, Christian Leye, Lukas Schön, and several other long time Left party members announced their intention to form a new party.
 It was subsequently joined by others including former Left party leader Klaus Ernst, Fabio De Masi, and former mayor of Düsseldorf Thomas Geisel.
 The Sahra Wagenknecht Alliance was officially founded in January 2024 with Wagenknecht and Mohamed Ali as its leaders.
 In February, they formed a group in the Bundestag.